StockSharp/AlgoTrading/API/4201-4300/4222_Parabolic_SAR_First_Dot/README.md

 ## Notes on the Conversion
 - MetaTrader stop-loss and take-profit orders were broker-side protective orders.
 StockSharp reproduces them by monitoring candle highs and lows and sending market exits when the thresholds are crossed.
 - The MetaTrader expert multiplied stop distances by ten whenever `StopMult` was true to improve compatibility with brokers quoting with fractional pips.
 The `UseStopMultiplier` parameter implements the same behaviour.
 - The conversion uses StockSharp's high-level API (`SubscribeCandles`, `Bind`, `BuyMarket`, `SellMarket`) as required by the project guidelines.
-No additional Python version is provided yet, matching the task request.
+Implementations are available in both C# and Python.